shuzaei/brainfunc/README.md

 # Brainfunc
-A functional programming language like brainf\*ck.
+A programming language like brainf\*ck.

 # BCC
 A compiler of Brainfunc.